-The Jackuelyn Harris HS STAR program is designed to provide exceptional under represented junior and senior level high school students from San Diego with a chance to learn and practice the daily activities involved in aging research alongside a UC San Diego faculty mentor.
+The Stein Institute Jackuelyn Harris HS STAR program is designed to provide exceptional underrepresented junior and senior-level high school students from Preuss School UCSD with a chance to learn and practice the daily activities involved in aging research alongside a UC San Diego faculty mentor.

-Questions about the HS-STAR program or application process?
-Please contact: Paula Smith at: firstname.lastname@example.org
+Questions about the HS STAR program or application process?
+Please contact us at firstname.lastname@example.org

 Meet Past HS STAR Trainees